sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

     In the next step, you will create a data type  which would be used to integrate with SAP Build Apps and SAP Build Process Automation.

-### Create a Data Type
+### Create a data type

-A data type is an artifact describing a data structure that can be used as an input and/or output parameter in automations or processes.
+A data type is an artifact describing a data structure that can be used as an input and/or an output parameter in automations or processes.

 [OPTION BEGIN [Import Excel File]]